Pediatric Necrotizing Enterocolitis (NEC)

 - Blood tests will follow signs of infection (white blood cell counts), the efficiency of your baby’s breathing (blood gas studies measuring oxygen and carbon dioxide) and lactic acid (high levels suggest disease progression).

 If surgery is needed, the pediatric surgeon will look closely at the intestine.
 The doctor will take out only the damaged parts.
 This is done so that the remaining tissue can start to work again.
-This preserves, to the greatest amount possible, your child’s digestive system
+It preserves, to the greatest amount possible, your child’s digestive system.

 The surgeon may make an opening in the wall of the abdomen.
 This lets the bowel recover and heal.
 Routing the intestine so it empties into a bag (colostomy) outside of the body can be frightening for parents.
 However, this is most often temporary.
 Another surgery may be needed later to close the opening.